 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matter described in the Material Uncertainty Related to Going Concern section, we have determined the matter described below to be the key audit matter to be communicated in our report.

-Potential impairment of the intangible asset - service concession arrangement
+Assessing potential impairment of the intangible asset relating to service concession arrangement

-Refer to note 11 to the consolidated financial statements and the accounting policies on pages 49 to 51.
+Refer to note 11 to the consolidated financial statements and the accounting policies on pages 61 to 62.

-The Key Audit Matter
+The Kev Audit Matter

-The service concession arrangement represents the Group's rights to operate the Expressway and receive toll fees therefrom.
+The service concession arrangement represents the Group's rights to operate the Sui-Yue Expressway (Hunan Section) ("the Expressway") and receive toll fees therefrom.
 The Group's operations are sensitive to changes in government policies relating to all aspects of the transportation sector, including but not limited to policies relating to provincial and municipal transportation networks and traffic regulations.

-Due to the continued impact of traffic regulations in Hunan Province relating to motor vehicles (including measures to raise the toll rate for the overloaded portion of trucks and the imposition of higher penalties for traffic violations) and uncertainty of the construction of new connection to the toll road, the Group's expected toll revenue growth rate might be affected unfavourably.
+Due to the continued impact of traffic regulations in Hunan Province relating to motor vehicles (including measures to raise the toll rate for the overloaded portion of trucks and the imposition of higher penalties for traffic violations) and competition from parallel routes, alternative routes and high-speed rails, the Group's expected toll revenue growth rate might be affected unfavourably.
 Any changes in the assumptions adopted to assess the recoverable amount of the asset (including the factors referred to above) could lead to further impairment charges in the current or future years.